iconix/iconix.github.io/_posts/2018-06-22-scholar-week3.md

 ## Part III.
 The dataloader I need

 This is all well and good for language modeling on text only.
-Now notice the new callouts in the diagram from earlier.
+But notice the new callout in the diagram from earlier.

 ![Datasets to Dataloaders](/img/posts/fastai-ds-dl-issues.svg)

-Unfortunately, the `fastai` library wraps the `Dataset` in a way that hard-codes all model data as a single text `Field` - and **this prevents me from adding contextual `Field`s like genre and audio features** :disappointed:
+Unfortunately, the `fastai` library wraps the `Dataset` in a way that hard-codes all model data as a single text `Field` - and **this prevents me from adding contextual `Field`s like genre and audio features** :disappointed: I need a `Dataset` with multiple `Field`s that I can then manipulate as I like in my LSTM `forward` pass.

-Additionally, the `fastai` batching code does not take advantage of `torchtext`'s [`Batch`](http://torchtext.readthedocs.io/en/latest/data.html#batch) abstraction.
-Natasha described the way `fastai` batches multiple examples (by concatenating them with an ' &lt;eos&gt; ' separator) as nonstandard, and even if `fastai` supported contextual fields, I believe this batch method would make applying the context before each timestep difficult.

 ## Part IV.
 Moving forward

-By my estimation, getting the `fastai` library to support context will require a non-trivial change.
+By my estimation, getting the `fastai` library to support multiple `Field`s will require a non-trivial change.
 I'd like to make that change - I'd even like to generalize it enough to send a pull request to the library.

 But things are very go-go-go this summer, so I don't know when I'll have the time to contribute officially.